jaantollander/masters-thesis/content/30_monitoring.md

 A more practical option is to combine the reservations for local storage from Slurm accounting using job identifiers from Lustre Jobstats data.

 Subsection \ref{entry-identifier-format} covers the settings we use for the entry identifiers for collecting fine-grained statistics.
-In Subsection \ref{file-system-statistics}, we explain the different file system operations statistics that we can track, how we query them, and the output format.
+In Subsection \ref{file-system-statistics}, we explain the different file system operations statistics we can track, how we query them, and the output format.
 In Subsection \ref{entry-resets}, we explain when Lustre Jobstats resets the statistics it collects.
 Subsection \ref{computing-rates} explains how to compute average file system usage rates from the statistics, which we will use in the analysis.
 The statistics we collect from Jobstats form multiple time series.